hbctraining/spatial_nanocourse/lessons/visum_hd.md

 ## Mouse Brain Visium HD

-Introduce with what is the sampel we are working woth - mouse brain (specific region?), FF, mention that for speed we are using a subset of the original slide (how many cells?)
+Introduce with what is the sample we are working with - mouse brain (specific region?), FF, mention that for speed we are using a subset of the original slide (how many cells?)
 Talk very briefly about Visium HD and the type of data/inputs we start with....

 Each Visium HD slide has the same 6.5 x 6.5mm capture area as previous Visium products but is covered with about 10 million uniquely-barcoded oligonucleotide squares.
 These 2 micron tiles are arrayed in a continuous lawn across the entire capture area.